Frequently Asked Questions

 The Board already has plenty of responsibilities.
 How is all the work to establish and run a Centre going to get done?

-All members were invited to complete the survey and invited to a meeting on May 10, 2024.
-The overwhelming written and in person response is positive.
-There is interest and energy waiting to focus on finding, running and supporting a Centre.
+All members were invited to complete the initial survey, The Heart and Soul Volunteer Survey and were invited to a meeting on May 10, 2024.
+The response has been overwhelmingly positive, with strong interest and energy to focus on finding, running and supporting a Centre.
 This support comes in different forms – ideas, skills and monetary support.
-Each phase of planning, establishing and running a Centre will require different skills and time commitment.
-Each person will find their own way to contribute.
-The establishment and running of the Centre needs to be a community effort in order to be a community benefit.
+Each phase of planning, establishing and running the Centre will require different skills and time commitments and everyone will find their way to contribute.
+The establishment and running of the Centre needs to be a community effort in order to benefit the whole community.